To learn about private instruction, click here.

 Introductory music courses expose students to a comprehensive survey that is both sufficient to provide non-majors with a broad understanding, and designed to prepare students for subsequent coursework if they choose to continue.
 Music, by its very nature interdisciplinary, connects to many programs of study at the Colleges: Asian Studies, European Studies, Africana and Latino Studies, and Media and Society, to name just a few.
-Music study can also serve as a microcosm for a given culture’s macrocosmic view; the relationships between performers and audience, within the performing group, the style of presentation, etc., can communicate in a symbolic way a culture’s underlying structure and values.
+Music study can also serve as a microcosm for a given culture’s macrocosmic view; the relationships between performers and audience, within the performing group, the style of presentation, and other points of contact, can communicate in a symbolic way a culture’s underlying structure and values.

-It is the Department of Music’s wish that all interested HWS students be able to sing or play in an ensemble or take private lessons, whether that be as a continuation of earlier musical experiences or as a first-time endeavor.
-Admission to HWS’s choral and instrumental ensembles is obtained by audition, and private instruction in applied music is available to all students for a per-semester fee for a total of 14 half-hour lessons.
+The Department of Music encourages all interested HWS students to sing or play in an ensemble or take private lessons, whether as a continuation of earlier musical experiences or first-time endeavor.
+Admission to HWS’s choral and instrumental ensembles is by audition.
+Private instruction (14 half-hour lessons per semester) is available to students for a per-semester fee.
 Private composition lessons are also available as an independent study.

-Music majors and minors are expected to develop a deep and comprehensive understanding of music, with the aim of preparing students who are interested in continuing musical studies for graduate-level work.
-In-depth exploration is a natural hallmark of formal musical training; the music theory, music history, and upper-level courses all embody thorough intellectual engagement, whether through rigorous theory and ear training study, style analysis, or research of a musicological topic.
+Music majors and minors are expected to develop a deep and comprehensive understanding of music, with the aim of preparing students interested in continuing with graduate-level work.
+In-depth exploration is a natural hallmark of formal musical training; music theory, music history, and upper-level courses all embody thorough intellectual engagement, whether through rigorous theory and ear training study, style analysis, or research of a musicological topic.
 Students also have the opportunity to finish their undergraduate careers with a highly rewarding honors program.
 The honors program consists of a yearlong course of study, which can be developed and pursued in collaboration with a specific faculty mentor.

 REQUIREMENTS FOR THE MAJOR (B.A.)